ericleasemorgan/reader-toolbox/README.md

 # Distant Reader Toolbox

-A command-line interface for interacting with [Distant Reader](https://distantreader.org) study carrels
+A command-line interface for creating and interacting with [Distant Reader](https://distantreader.org) study carrels

 ## Installation